 There are five nuclear power plants that are subject to supervision by the nuclear regulatory agency in Baden-Württemberg.
 In addition, the interim storage facilities in Neckarwestheim and Philipsburg, the former reprocessing plant in Karlsruhe (WAK), the European Joint Research Center Karlsruhe (JRC), the facilities of the Karlsruhe Institute of Technology (KIT), and the Siemens educational reactors (SUR) are also subject to supervision.

-The Baden-Württemberg Ministry of Environment, Climate and Energy is the approval agency for nuclear installations and facilities, with the exception of the interim storage facilities for highly radioactive waste in Neckarwestheim and Philippsburg.
+The Ministry for Environment, Climate and Energy Sector of Baden-Württemberg is the approval agency for nuclear installations and facilities, with the exception of the interim storage facilities for highly radioactive waste in Neckarwestheim and Philippsburg.
 The Federal office for the safety of Nuclear Waste Management (BfE) is the approval authority for these interim storages..

 Nuclear power plants